CodeGra-de/CodeGra.atom/README.md

 $ atom ~/CodeGra.de/<course>/<assignment>/<submission>
 ```

-The following commands are now available in Atom:
+The following commands are now available in Atom when editing a file in a
+CodeGra.de filesystem:

 | Command | `--fixed`<a href="#footnote-1-b"><sup id="footnote-1-a">1</sup></a> | Description |
 |---|---|---|